Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Mount Ijen Entrance Fee

 The entrance fee to Mount Ijen volcano is 100,000 IDR (6 USD) on weekdays and 150,000 IDR (10 USD) on weekends.
-You can easily buy your entrance ticket after arrival.
+You can easily buy your entrance ticket after arrival or online.

-Once you arrive, you can buy your entrance ticket and rent a headlamp, gas mask, or warm clothes.
+Once you arrive, buy your entrance ticket, and you can rent a headlamp, gas mask, or warm clothes.

 If you want to see the Blue Fire and the world’s largest acidic lake, we recommend renting a gas mask to protect yourself from toxic gases.
-But do not pay more than 25,000 IDR (1,65 USD).
+Renting a gas mask costs between 25,000 and 50,000 IDR (about 1.50-3 USD).

 TIP